Kevin Telford: firstname.lastname@example.org

 All Majors are required to complete one 3-credit internship; two are recommended.
 Internships may be local, regional, national, or international.
 Placement is based upon career-specific interests and objectives of the individual major.
 Opportunities through the Washington Internship Institute and study abroad internships approved by the department satisfy this requirement.

 Daemen College graduates complete a service learning experience.
-The Department of Modern Languages offers FRE/SPA service learning opportunities locally and regionally.
-Interested students may pursue service learning internationally: FRE/SPA 299, 399, 499.
+The Department of Modern Languages offers FRE/SPA service learning opportunities.
+Placements may be local, regional, national, or international.
+Courses are FRE/SPA 299, 399, 499.

 All majors are required to demonstrate a minimum level of intermediate proficiency in a language other than the major language of study.
 Our majors are strongly encouraged to pursue advanced level courses in their second foreign language in order to increase each student’s marketability.
 The requirement may be satisfied through the completion of college level coursework or the successful completion of a proficiency examination.

 All majors are required to complete an international experience in a country where the student’s major language is an official language.
 Majors should complete one long-term experience (minimum of one semester but preferably one year).
 Dual degree/double majors may choose 2 short-term experiences (inter-semester and/or summer terms), the combination of which must total a minimum of 7 weeks of experience.

 Most study abroad programs require a minimum GPA of 3.0 in language courses.

-Courses taken abroad must be approved by the Modern Languages Department because the student program for subsequent semesters is subject to those courses.
+Courses taken abroad must be approved by the Modern Languages Department.
 Official transcripts from the universities abroad must be sent directly to the Registrar’s Office at Daemen College.
 All students must visit the Global Programs Office for information, advice, clearance.

 Note: depending upon how the study abroad experience is structured it might be applied as progress in Language & Linguistics courses, Literature & Culture courses, Service Learning, or Internship.
 12-15 credits required in the major are to be fulfilled through Study Abroad.